j-v-o/j-v-o/README.md

 - 👋 Hi, dear all
-- 👀 I’m interested in ... work, learning, cooperation, travelling, dreaming, and even more!
+- 👀 I’m interested in ... creativity, learning, cooperation, travelling, dreaming, and even more!
 - 🌱 I’m currently learning ... linux, api, devOps, etc
 - 💞️ I’m looking to collaborate on ... life-long supporting